-Rheumatologists use Imuran to treat (Systemic Lupus Erythematosus), as well as other types of arthritis and rheumatic diseases.
+Rheumatologists use Azathioprine to treat (Systemic Lupus Erythematosus), as well as other types of arthritis and rheumatic diseases.

-Taking Imuran with food can help reduce possible stomach upset.
+Taking Azathioprine with food can help reduce possible stomach upset.

 Important Tests and Risks

-Drinking alcohol while taking Imuran can harm the liver.
+Drinking alcohol while taking Azathioprine can harm the liver.
 Patients are advised to stop drinking alcohol, or at the very least, significantly limit their alcohol consumption.

 Patients should coordinate with their doctor to stop treatment before any surgery.
 It can be re-started once things have healed and there’s no sign of infection.

-Patients should discuss all vaccinations with their doctor because some are not advisable to get while taking Imuran.
+Patients should discuss all vaccinations with their doctor because some are not advisable to get while taking Azathioprine.

-Imuran (azathioprine) is a prodrug of mercaptopurine (6-MP).
 Prodrugs are drugs that convert inside the body into other active drugs.
-This means that after Imuran is taken, it is converted to the active drug mercaptopurine inside the body.
+This means that after Azathioprine is taken, it is converted to the active drug mercaptopurine inside the body.

-Imuran is a powerful medicine that requires regular blood tests to monitor for more serious side effects to the liver and bone marrow.
-Patients are advised to stop drinking alcohol while taking Imuran to help protect the liver.
+Azathioprine is a medicine that requires regular blood tests to monitor for more serious side effects to the liver and bone marrow.
+Patients are advised to stop drinking alcohol while taking Azathioprine to help protect the liver.

 MORE COMMON side-effects include: